with tips for cycling & hiking

 The plan of action, in as such as there was one, was to drive south to Burgundy and to cycle the Canal du Bourgogne and to visit Chalon sur Saone and Tournus with a visit to Beaune and Macon.
 We did not make the latter two,though we came close to cycling to Macon and the Burgundy Canal, we did on the way back, as the weather was not so good on the way down.

-We made an overnighter, well in fact two nights, at the Camping Cheque site at Chalons en Champagne.
+We made an overnighter, well in fact two nights, at the municipal site at Chalons en Champagne.
 This is less than 4 hours from Calais and the town is very attractive and can easily be visited in an afternoon.
 The last time I visited the town was some 30 years ago when it was called Chalon sur Marne.

 The canal of the same name runs close to the campsite and provides a very attractive half hour walk into the town via some very pleasant public gardens,Jard Anglais & the Grand Jard.

 The town is famous for the invention of the 'muselet', the wire cage over the champagne cork, by Adolphe Jacquesson.
 The Jacqueeson champagne house was founded in 1798 by Memmie Jacquesson and claims to be the oldest independent champagne house, though the Jacquesson involvement ceased after the death of Adolphe.

 The campsite, an ex municipal site, has had mixed reviews, mainly because its sanitary facilities are dated but they are perfectly clean and where else can you get a pitch with EHU, drainage & water on the pitch for 15 euros.
 Also there is a motorhome service point which is very spacious, though I managed to run over my waste pipe, which necessitated emergency repairs.